 Free Spelling Communication Boards:

-To find out more about what symbols are and how to use them effectively for communication and education, visit Widgit Software , the YAACK Homepage, or the Michigan EUP Visual Supports guide.
+To find out more about what symbols are and how to use them effectively for communication and education, visit Widgit Software or the YAACK Homepage.
 For communication strategies for children with autism, visit the homepage of Joanne Cafiero, PhD, Augmentative Communication Specialist.